 - The Aquatic WILD Guide also has great online resources for individual activities, including In Step with STEM, WILD Work, student pages, and additional resources.

-- Thanks to Wisconsin’s Project WILD, Project Learning Tree, and Project WET for developing a children’s environmental literature bibliography (last updated 2005) and is available as PDF for download from their site or as a PDF here.
+- Thanks to Wisconsin’s Project WILD, Project Learning Tree, and Project WET for developing a children’s environmental literature bibliography (last updated 2005) and is available as a PDF here.

 Download these handy resources for sharing with other teachers, staff, administrators, and parents!